Lever III: Strengthening Environmental Law

 Laws mandating Extended Producer Responsibility (which requires companies to deal with recovery of materials) and Right to Repair (which requires that products are manufactured in ways that enable fixing) are key.
 These would help rein in Consumption (see Leverage Point 2, Consumption) and reduce Externalities (see Leverage Point 6, Externalities and Telecoupling).

 Strengthening environmental law also means changing the law-making process.
 Environmental law and policy reform requires ensuring that rule-making and policymaking processes are transparent and free from influence from vested interests.
 It also entails consistent and proper enforcement of existing laws paving the way for future regulations and policies.

 Just and transparent law-making requires reforms to the electoral systems.
 This could include restrictions on campaign financing and reducing corporate influence over policy making.
-Placing stricter caps to campaign financing or restricting corporation’s lobbying efforts with elected officials can seal off back-door channels of communication (see Money & Politics Part 1; stay tuned for Money & Politics Part 2 and Lobbying, Astroturfing, and The Revolving Door).
+Placing stricter caps to campaign financing or restricting corporation’s lobbying efforts with elected officials can seal off back-door channels of communication (see Money & Politics Part 1 & Part 2; and Lobbying, Astroturfing, and The Revolving Door).
 This would help limit the potential influence of wealthy and powerful vested interests over the decision making process.

 Not all problems are best dealt with through regulatory approaches.
 There remains a crucial role for voluntary approaches (see Lever 1, Change Incentives) and creative and adaptive management (stay tuned for Lever 2, Improved Management).
 That said, the three levers are best used jointly.
 The notion that strong environmental laws impede long-term economic development or reduce jobs is demonstrably false; rather, strong legal frameworks and rule of law are essential for sustainable development.